Six funds with the X Factor

 We compared each fund’s Sharpe ratio with their average Investment Association fund sector Sharpe ratio.

 |Rank 2017||Fund Group||% of funds outperforming ave.
 IA sector Sharpe||No. of funds|

 View the complete risk-adjusted list with all 77 fund groups

 FundCalibre’s Fund Management Equity Index looks at all actively managed equity funds recognised by the Investment Association and compares them with their sector averages over a five year time frame*.

 Each fund group’s funds are then collected together to calculate the group’s average fund performance.
 Fund groups must have a minimum of four qualifying funds to be included in the index.

-Past performance is not a reliable indicator of future returns.
 Please note the Fund Management Equity Index does not constitute investment advice.
 If you are in any doubt as to the suitability of any investment you should seek professional advice.
 An appearance of any fund on this index is not an indication it should be bought, sold or switched.

 Global investing, Ideas & insights | by Sam Slator

 The build-up to Christmas has officially begun: Strictly Come Dancing and the X Factor are back on...